 Trustees and Terms

-Cemetery Commission members are elected at the Annual Town Meeting for three-year terms.
+Cemetery Trustee members are elected at the Annual Town Meeting for three-year terms.